yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Row separator: optionally put horizontal lines above / below rows to separate sections
 - Blink: Enables the blinking of the selected rows (when displayed / visible)
 - Avg/by: Changes the final displayed calculated balance into an average by dividing by the value set (DEFAULT 1.0)

+- Maths using another row: OPTIONAL.
+When set, then you can retrieve the result from another row and then apply maths to the result of the current row..
+E.g. take this row and divide it by the result from row x and treat the result as a percent.
+For example, this could calculate the value of investments as a percentage of total networth...

 ** NOTE: When rows can be hidden, they may not display on the Summary screen widget.
 Click on the widget to config:
          - In the row selector: